JaeGif/Rohit_Portfolio/README.md

 `git pull` in your terminal.

 If this resolves without a hitch, continue to make any desired changes.
+### ADD NEW COLLABORATORS OR SPONSORS
+1. Place your collaborator or sponsor logo\* in public/assets
+2. Open src/data/collaborators.json or src/data/sponsorships.json depending on whi9ch you're editing
+3. Copy/Paste a previous entry, edit the fields appropriately for your new entry
+4. Save the file
+5. Check local site before commiting

+_Notes: Collaborators and sponsors are mapped in the order you enter them in the .json file.
+If you want to change the order, move the entries in the .json file appropriately_

+\* any normal image-type will work (even gifs), but jpg or webp is recommended for smaller file sizes and load times

 ### ADD A NEW PUBLICATION ENTRY